cronvel/terminal-kit/README.md

 ## Key features

+*New:* Promises can be used instead of callback everywhere.

 *New:* [Word-wrapping](doc/high-level.md#ref.wrapColumn) along full terminal width or a pre-defined column

 *New:* [ScreenBuffer HD](doc/screenbuffer-hd.md#top) (*beta*), 32-bit (RGBA) surfaces with composition and image loading